autosit/autosit.github.io/_posts/2015-11-16-visual_detection.md

 4. Evaluate probability of detection and false alarm rate and other metrics using real data.
 5. Present the results and discuss limitations and challenges.

+## Recommended prerequisites
+This is a list of *recommended* prerequisites for this master project.
+- Experience in either Matlab, Python or C++.
+- Basic knowledge of computer vision or image processing.
+[TDT4265](http://www.ntnu.edu/studies/courses/TDT4265) is great, but not required.

 ## Contact
 For more information, contact main supervisor Edmund F. Brekke (<edmund.brekke@itk.ntnu.no>).